 For example, you can see in the graph below the temperature lows and highs and what time of day this occurs.
 This can help you locate the problems causing the high or low temperature for the area you are monitoring.

 The sensor should be able to Record or Log the Temperature and Humidity data in case the Wi-Fi signal is lost or not in range.
-Then when Wi-Fi is restored, it can upload the recorded data.
+Once Wi-Fi is restored, it can connect automatically and upload the recorded data.

 As a bonus, this allows you to record temperatures in a remote location (away from any Wi-Fi), and you could even use your phone’s mobile hotspot to retrieve the data at any time.